opentok/opentok-android-sdk-samples/Custom-Capturer-Camera2/README.md

             mPublisher.setPublisherListener(this);
 ```

-The CustomVideoCapturerCamera2 class is defined in the `com.opentok.android.samples.custom_capturer_camera2` package.
+The CustomVideoCapturerCamera2 class is defined in the `com.example.tokbox.CustomVideoDriverLib` package.
 This class extends the BaseVideoCapturer class, defined in the OpenTok Android SDK.
 The `getCaptureSettings()` method returns the settings of the video capturer, including the frame
 rate, width, height, video delay, and video format for the capturer: